spring-projects/spring-batch/spring-batch-samples/README.md

 file to database.
 Second, the trades are read from the database and credit on customer accounts is decreased appropriately.
 Last, a report about customers is exported to a file.

-### XML Input Output

-The goal here is to show the use of XML input and output through streaming and Spring OXM marshallers and unmarshallers.

-The job has a single step that copies `Trade` data from one XML file to another.
-It uses XStream for the object XML conversion, because this is simple to configure for basic use cases like this one.
-See
-[Spring OXM documentation](https://docs.spring.io/spring/docs/current/spring-framework-reference/data-access.html#oxm) for details of other options.

 ### Batch metrics with Micrometer